oskarabrahamsson/acl2-cheat-sheet/README.txt

 (defconst ...)
 Define a constant.
 Constants need their names to be
                         enclosed in asterisks like *this-constant*.

+(set-gag-mode ...)
+Set the prover chattiness.
+(gag-mode)              Check what the current chattiness setting is.
+(start-proof-tree)      Enter a mode where annotated proof trees are printed
+                        on failed attempts.
+(stop-proof-tree)       Exit the proof tree mode.

 (There appears to be more xxxd-forms of the above, e.g. defund.)

 GUARDS